Michelle Baker Jones

 This will be followed by an in depth interview with both herself and participant Matt Jackson regarding their differing experiences of the psilocybin session within the context a clinical trial.

 Michelle is an integrative psychotherapeutic counsellor in private practice, based in London.
-She is also a member of Imperial college’s psychedelic research team.
-Michelle is a lead guide on the current Imperial College RCT trial which is comparing psilocybin to anti-depressants as a form of treatment for depression.
+She is also a member of the Imperial College London psychedelic research team.
+Michelle is a lead guide on the current Imperial College randomized controlled trial which is comparing psilocybin to anti-depressants as a form of treatment for depression.
 (Psilodep 2)

 She also offers individual psychedelic integration for people who are struggling to process psychedelic experiences and co – facilitates a monthly Psychedelic Integration group with Rosalind Watts.